-2.1 To approve consultation on proposals to improve Derby's specialist provision for children and young people with Special Educational Needs and Disabilities.
+2.1 To note that approval has been given by Council Cabinet to consult on proposals to improve Derby's provision for children and young people with SEND.

 REASONS FOR RECOMMENDATION

 3.1 Following very careful consideration and initial consultation with parents, SEND partners and headteachers, the aim has been to develop proposals to increase mainstream inclusion and ensure, wherever possible, local placements for pupils with SEND to help support parents, carers and families.